-These symptoms suggest that your cat has arthritis, breathing difficulty, or both.
-In such instances, the cat will sleep on its side.
-This opens the lungs and keeps the joints free of pressure.
+These symptoms suggest that your cat has arthritis, breathing difficulties, or both.
+In such instances, the cat will sleep on its side to open the lungs and keep the joints free of pressure.

-Cats often sleep alone, even if they share a home.
-This is due to the territorial nature of cats.
-A bed, or favored hiding spot, will typically be claimed by a particular feline.
+Cats often sleep alone, even if they share a home, due to the territorial nature of cats.
+A bed, or favored hiding spot, will be claimed by a rival feline.

-Exceptions to this rule may include siblings, or cats that grew up together.
-These cats will forge a bond that is not broken in adulthood.
-Co-sleeping is considerably rarer than it is common, though.
+Exceptions may include siblings or cats that grew up together.
+These cats will forge a bond that isn’t broken in adulthood.
+Co-sleeping is relatively common, though.

-If your cat starts sleeping with a fellow cat, watch its behavior while awake.
-Co-sleeping suggests that the cat is unwell.
-It is swallowing pride and asking another cat to watch over it while dozing.
+If your cat starts sleeping with a fellow cat, check its behavior while awake.
+Co-sleeping suggests that the cat is unwell and wants another cat to watch over it while dozing.

-A cat will only do this if seriously unwell.
-The cat understands that it will relinquish all dominant status by asking another cat for help.
-In most instances, the cat would prefer to sleep with an owner.
+A cat will only do this if very unwell as it understands that it’ll relinquish all dominant status by asking another cat for assistance.
+In most instances, the cat would prefer to sleep with its owner.

-Cats appearing to sleep with one eye open is a common occurrence.
-Your cat is genuinely sleeping.
-Cats have a transparent third eyelid, the nictating membrane, which closes.
+Cats appearing to sleep with one eye open is common, but it’s genuinely sleeping.
+Cats have a transparent third eyelid (nictating membrane) that closes.

-The purpose of this is so a cat can stay alert.
-The cat’s peripheral vision will still capture potential threats.
-Equally, the cat can react faster upon waking up.
-The cat was not in a deep sleep and will thus not be groggy.
+The purpose of this is so a cat can stay alert as its peripheral vision will still identify threats.
+Equally, the cat can react faster upon waking up as it wasn’t in a deep sleep and won’t be groggy.

-Sick cats often sleep with the eyes open.
-Cats with urinary infections will want to make a rapid trip to the litter box.
-Cats that struggle for breath will be concerned about falling into too deep a sleep.
-Keeping the eyes open ensures the sleep never gets further than a light nap.
+Sick cats often sleep with their eyes open.
+For example, cats with urinary infections will want to make a rapid trip to the litter box.
+Cats that struggle for breath will be concerned about falling asleep too deeply.

-If your cat adopts a variety of sleeping positions, it’s fine.
-One sleeping position at all times can suggest a cat is sick.
+If your cat adopts various sleeping positions, it’s likely to be fine.
+One sleeping position at all times can suggest that a cat is sick.